 Difference Between Testing And Screening

 They are not the same.
 Screening is when your doctor uses his or her discretion to send you for checking although you are not exhibiting any symptoms.
 Testing is done when you are showing symptoms of an STD.

 If you are going to have a urine test for an STD< do not urinate (pee) for 1-2 hours before giving the sample.
-Make sure you have had some water to drink.
+Make sure to always wear nitrile gloves when doing a urine test.
 Try to collect the first bit of urine that comes out in the sample container to have the best chance of detecting any organisms.

 Depending on your history, you may need to have more than 1 test, sometimes weeks or even months apart.
 Also, the results of your initial tests may require you to go for additional tests.
 Always be prepared for more testing after getting results.

 Depending on the testing you will be undergoing, your private GP will advise on what has to be adhered to before the tests.
 Do not have sex until you receive the results.
 In the case of being tested positive, your doctor will advise on the options.